JDrinkH2O/lennys-custom-clues/README.md

 As a player, set an event key given to you by your event host.
 Only when a valid event key is set, this plugin automatically captures the player's complete game state when specific trigger events occur.
 The captured data includes the player's location coordinates, inventory contents, and worn equipment.
 This information is sent to the Lenny's Labyrinth backend API, compared to the stored answer restrictions defined for the provided event key, and gives the player fireworks and a reward message if they have guessed correctly.

-As an event host, you can turn on the "Answer Builder Mode" to create a new event to be stored in the event database.
+As an event host, you can click the "Create a new Answer" button in the plugin panel to open the Answer Builder window.
+This allows you to create a new event to be stored in the event database.
 You will choose an event key, answer requirements, and the reward message to be sent to players upon completion.

 **Key Features:**
 - Automatic game state capture on various trigger events